geoserver/geoserver/doc/en/user/source/community/features-templating/directives.rst

 HTML
 """"

-HTML templates can use three :code:`options`:
+HTML templates can use several :code:`options`:

 * :code:`<script>` allows defining whathever javascript is needed, e.g. to create a tree view (as in the example below) or an openlayers map client.